-Treatment adherence is greatest in Africa and Asia (84%), and lowest in North America (53%).
+In 2014, treatment adherence was greatest in Africa and Asia (84%), and lowest in North America (53%).
 One reason for this difference is the variation in ages of maturation.
 It is generally thought that young people mature earlier in Africa and Asia, where they start working and have relationships at a younger age.
-This bears great responsibilities, which may contribute to young people being more responsible for their own healthcare, and adhering to their treatment.21
+Taking on these responsibilities may contribute to young people being more responsible for their own healthcare, and adhering to their treatment.109

 Transitioning from paediatric to adult care

 In North America and Europe, there is a large jump at 18 years of age, when people living with HIV are moved from paediatric to adult services and allocated a new doctor.

 In other regions, defining the age at which that an adolescent is ready to move onto adult services is less simple and remains a problem among many service providers.
 For instance, an analysis of 218 facilities of adolescent HIV treatment services across sub-Saharan Africa found that there was no consistent working definition of adolescence among a quarter of the facilities investigated.
 As a result, half of the facilities reported no transitioning protocols for moving adolescents from primary to adult care services.115

 Young people who have been living with HIV since birth can face challenges in the transition from paediatric treatment services—where parents and guardians have primary responsibility for their care—to adult treatment services, as they will need to take much greater responsibility for their own care.